-- 5.2.1 Standard Conditions, associated documents and application methods including any pre-requisites, application procedures, guidance and schemes falling within the authorisation of this policy will be approved by the Regulatory Committee via the Hackney Carriage and Private Hire Licensing Procedures & Conditions document (Part 2). - 5.2.2 The regulatory committee may specify or set a framework of guidelines for situations where it expects applications for, or reviews of, licences to be referred to a regulatory sub-committee or council officers and any standard procedure to be followed by its sub-committee or council officers when determining individual cases.
+- 5.2.1 Standard Conditions, associated documents and application methods including any prerequisites, application procedures, guidance and schemes falling within the authorisation of this policy will be approved by the Regulatory Committee via the Hackney Carriage and Private Hire Licensing Procedures & Conditions document (Part 2). - 5.2.2 The regulatory committee may specify or set a framework of guidelines for new applications or licence reviews.